How Doctors Assess Medical Certificate Requests

 Myth 3: “A certificate must include a diagnosis.”
 Many do not, and privacy is a legitimate consideration.

-How to avoid your certificate being rejected
+How to avoid your certificate being questioned

 How Dociva approaches certificates